OpenEvalProject/evals/manuscripts/elife-75624/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/00t33hh48 Developmental and Regenerative Biology Program, School of Biomedical Sciences, Faculty of Medicine, The Chinese University of Hong Kong, Shatin Hong Kong Hong Kong
+1. Developmental and Regenerative Biology Program, School of Biomedical Sciences, Faculty of Medicine, The Chinese University of Hong Kong, Shatin Hong Kong Hong Kong ([ROR:00t33hh48](https://ror.org/00t33hh48))
-2. https://ror.org/050s6ns64 School of Medical Technology and Engineering, Fujian Medical University Fujian China
+2. School of Medical Technology and Engineering, Fujian Medical University Fujian China ([ROR:050s6ns64](https://ror.org/050s6ns64))
-3. https://ror.org/00t33hh48 Cancer Biology and Experimental Therapeutics Program, School of Biomedical Sciences, Faculty of Medicine, The Chinese University of Hong Kong, Shatin Hong Kong China
+3. Cancer Biology and Experimental Therapeutics Program, School of Biomedical Sciences, Faculty of Medicine, The Chinese University of Hong Kong, Shatin Hong Kong China ([ROR:00t33hh48](https://ror.org/00t33hh48))
-4. https://ror.org/02c31t502 Guangzhou Regenerative Medicine and Health Bioland Laboratory, Guangzhou Institutes of Biomedicine and Health Guangzhou China
+4. Guangzhou Regenerative Medicine and Health Bioland Laboratory, Guangzhou Institutes of Biomedicine and Health Guangzhou China ([ROR:02c31t502](https://ror.org/02c31t502))
-5. https://ror.org/0083mf965 Germline Stem Cell Biology Laboratory, Centre for Reproductive Health, Hudson Institute of Medical Research Melbourne Australia
+5. Germline Stem Cell Biology Laboratory, Centre for Reproductive Health, Hudson Institute of Medical Research Melbourne Australia ([ROR:0083mf965](https://ror.org/0083mf965))
-6. https://ror.org/00t33hh48 Department of Chemical Pathology, The Chinese University of Hong Kong, Shatin, New Territories Hong Kong China
+6. Department of Chemical Pathology, The Chinese University of Hong Kong, Shatin, New Territories Hong Kong China ([ROR:00t33hh48](https://ror.org/00t33hh48))

 † Corresponding author

 ## Abstract

 Spermatogenesis depends on an orchestrated series of developing events in germ cells and full maturation of the somatic microenvironment.
 To date, the majority of efforts to study cellular heterogeneity in testis has been focused on single-cell gene expression rather than the chromatin landscape shaping gene expression.
 To advance our understanding of the regulatory programs underlying testicular cell types, we analyzed single-cell chromatin accessibility profiles in more than 25,000 cells from mouse developing testis.
-We showed that single-cell sequencing assay for transposase-accessible chromatin (scATAC-Seq) allowed us to deconvolve distinct cell populations and identify cis -regulatory elements (CREs) underlying cell-type specification.
+We showed that single-cell sequencing assay for transposase-accessible chromatin (scATAC-Seq) allowed us to deconvolve distinct cell populations and identify cis-regulatory elements (CREs) underlying cell-type specification.
 We identified sets of transcription factors associated with cell type-specific accessibility, revealing novel regulators of cell fate specification and maintenance.
 Pseudotime reconstruction revealed detailed regulatory dynamics coordinating the sequential developmental progressions of germ cells and somatic cells.
 This high-resolution dataset also unveiled previously unreported subpopulations within both the Sertoli and Leydig cell groups.
 Further, we defined candidate target cell types and genes of several genome-wide association study (GWAS) signals, including those associated with testosterone levels and coronary artery disease.
 Collectively, our data provide a blueprint of the ‘regulon’ of the mouse male germline and supporting somatic cells.

 ## Introduction